MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_port_characteristics.md

 The port is in an uncontrolled state for receive operations.
 Therefore, authentication does not
        apply to this port.

-#### NdisPortControlStateUnknown

-The port's control state for receive operations is unknown.

 ### -field SendAuthorizationState